Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 - [Step 5](#step-5-submit-additional-payment-details): Set `submitAdditionalPaymentDetailsRequest ` custom field to commercetools payment to submit additional payment details.
 - [Step 6](#step-6-capture-payment-required-for-klarna): Add an optional `Charge` transaction to commercetools payment in order to manually capture the payment.

+> **Note** for Step 2 and Step 3: For a better performance `getOriginKeysRequest` can be supplied together with `getPaymentMethodsRequest` and the responses could be cached by the merchant server.

 ## Before you begin
 If you do not have Adyen API keys, follow the official Adyen [get started guide](https://docs.adyen.com/checkout/get-started) to set up your account, get your API key.
 In order to make the extension module up and running, follow our [deployment guide](./DeploymentGuide.md).